 About the Vitrectomy Surgery Procedure

 During a vitrectomy procedure, the retina surgeon removes the vitreous gel from your eye through very small trocars, tiny ports that are placed in the pars plana, a special part of the eye where the vitreous can be safely removed.
 Once the vitreous is removed then additional procedures are performed depending on the reason for surgery.
 This could include removing epiretinal membranes, performing laser, or reattaching the retina.
 For more information about vitrectomy surgery, please see our pages with information for specific conditions.
 At the end of surgery, the vitreous is replaced with either a special salt solution, gas, or silicone oil depending on the reason for surgery.
 The vitreous gel is no longer needed for proper function and eventually the eye replaces the gas or salt solution with its own natural fluid.
 The tiny ports placed at the beginning of surgery are removed and the eye is patched.
 In many cases, stitches are not needed to close the eye.
 There is usually minimal pain or discomfort used after surgery.
-If you have a gas bubble in your eye you may need to position in a curtain and avoid changing elevations or flying in an airplane.
+If you have a gas bubble in your eye you may need to position yourself in a certain way and avoid changing elevations or flying in an airplane.
 Most patients do quite well after vitrectomy surgery.
 In many cases, patients can resume all of their normal activities shortly after surgery.
 It is important to understand that if you have your own natural lens in the eye, it will become cloudy and develop a cataract more rapidly than before the vitrectomy.
 Your eye doctor will guide you if cataract surgery becomes necessary.

 Recovering From Vitrectomy Surgery